dipanshuhaldar/time_series_analysis/README.md

 3. *frequency*

 * What is *Trend* in Time Series Data?\
-A systematic change in Time Series data which does not appear to be periodic is known as *Trend*\
+A systematic change in Time Series data which does not appear to be periodic is known as *Trend*

 Table Header  | Second Header
 ------------- | -------------
-Table Cell    | Cell 2
+What is *Trend* in Time Series Data?    | A systematic change in Time Series data which does not appear to be periodic is known as *Trend*
 Cell 3        | Cell 4